Witton F.C.: Grounds

 The original St Mark's ground was the cricket pitch in Pleasington.
 By 1881 the club was playing in Redlam Brow, near the town centre.
 The club appears to have played some of its bigger matches at Witton Park, between Blackburn and Pleasington.

 Colours

 The first colours attributed to the club are white jerseys, blue knickers with a white stripe, and blue stockings, for 1878–79.
 The next season the club had changed jerseys to black and white "quarters" (or halves, in today's parlance), but kept the knickers and stockings.
 In 1882 the club changed to blue and white, confirmed as being dark blue in 1889, with blue knickers.

+Nickname

+The club was dubbed "the Universal Providers" from its susceptibility to having its players poached by the bigger clubs in Lancashire.